CyberCRI/RedWire/README.md

 - Default "parallel" behavoir is convienient
 - Injecting parameters based on names reduces variable scoping
 - Children can be named (labeled edge, JS object) or unnamed (unlabled edge, JS array)
+  - Since an array is an object, always use the object form
 - All actions are stopped at start
   - At program start, the root action is enabled
   - At start, the root can decide to disable some children
   - At stop, the subtree is stopped
 - Actions can log their reasoning
   - logInfo, logWarning, ...
-  - The return value is logged by default
+  - Additionally, the return value can be logged by default
 - Contracts (invariants) can be written to be called before and after each update call
-- Update can be split into different steps:
-  - contract/invariant
-  - onModelChange
-  - contract/invariant
 - Unit tests can be phrased simply in terms of input -> output (at least for params)
 - Services can be used to capture/filter/debug/display meta info about I/O
   - Otherwise they are not that useful!
+  - Services may need "hooks" into certain events such as assets loading in order to track them
   - Ideal service is a perfect proxy (not yet available)
 - Require.JS bindings are nice for extenal libraries
 - Event handling